Content Map Terms

 Combination hormonal birth control pills that contain the progestin called desogestrel increase the risk of blood clots more than birth control pills that contain other types of progestin.footnote 1 The progestin called drospirenone (found in pills such as YAZ or Yasmin) also might have a greater risk of blood clots than other types of progestin.footnote 2 Talk to your doctor about the risk of blood clots when deciding which pill is right for you.

-The birth control patch delivers more estrogen than the low-dose birth control pills do.
-Health Canada warns that women using the patch are slightly more likely to get dangerous blood clots in the legs and lungs than women using birth control pills.
-So talk to your doctor about your risks before using the patch.
+The patch delivers more estrogen than the low-dose birth control pills do.
+Women who use the patch are slightly more likely to get dangerous blood clots in the legs and lungs than women who use birth control pills.
+So talk to your doctor about your risks before you use the patch.

 References